-21 months later after being seized by authorities and costing American taxpayers $1 million a month the Amadea superyacht has finally left San Diego.
+21 months after being seized by authorities and costing American taxpayers $1 million a month the Amadea superyacht has finally left San Diego.

 Via Charterworld